 Natumate Pet Stain & Odor Remover combines a number of organic substances (Coconut-based surfactant, purified water, enzymes, corn-derived alcohol, & lemon oil) to create a cleaner that works not only on pet urine, but also vomit, blood and food stains.
 This cleaner can be used on carpets, dirty laundry, fabric, tile, sealed wood floors, upholstery, and furniture.

 Simple Solution NATURAL Stain & Odor Eliminator is perhaps my favorite product for removing cat urine from carpet.
 These guys know how to remove cat urine.
 Natural bio-cultures, corn-based ethanol and plant-based cleansers are combined to make cat pee go bye-bye.
-Besides all that, the bottle has a nice design for dispensing the product only where you want it.
+You can order a bottle of it from Amazon if you need.